kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 5.md

 1. Run the lab-5-sentence-server project.
 Refresh Eureka to see it appear in the list.
 Test to make sure it works by opening [http://localhost:8020/sentence](http://localhost:8020/sentence).
 You should see several random sentences appear.
 We will refactor this code to make use of Spring Cloud's client-side load balancer.
     * If sentences do not appear, check the console for specific error messages for which server(s) cannot be reached.

 1. Stop the lab-5-sentence-server.
-Add the org.springframework.cloud / spring-cloud-starter-loadbalancer dependency.
+Add the Spring Cloud Loadbalancer dependency (`org.springframework.cloud` / `spring-cloud-starter-loadbalancer` dependency).

     ```
     <dependency>